diegoSanchezTorres/myProjects/README.md

 # myProjects
-General folder to store all of my projects
+General folder to store all of my Python projects